Welcome families & guests!

 Please send an email to [email protected] if your international guests need visa support letters to attend Commencement.

 Review Harvard International Office advice and the US consulate’s site, and book visa appointments early.
-If scheduled after Commencement, keep the slot in case earlier times open.
+If scheduled after Commencement, keep the slot in case earlier times become available.

 A GSD letter is not an official invitation and does not guarantee entry.